Main Definition

-Starfish Storage tackles this with a metadata-driven approach: cataloging billions of files across mixed storage environments without interrupting day-to-day operations.
+Starfish tackles this with a metadata-driven approach: cataloging billions of files across mixed storage environments without interrupting day-to-day operations.
 The result is a comprehensive Unstructured Data Catalog that gives organizations the visibility they need to control costs, enforce policies, stay compliant, and get their data ready for workloads like AI and machine learning.

 Related Links